lexical-lsp/vscode-lexical/CONTRIBUTING.md

       simply need one to access Azure DevOps and create a Personal Access Token.
    1. [Create a Personal Access Token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)
       with the "Manage Marketplace" scope if you don't already have one.
-   1. Login in to vsce: `yarn vsce:login` with your Personal Access Token
+   1. Login in to vsce: `npm run vsce:login` with your Personal Access Token
-1. Publish the extension to the VSCode marketplace: `yarn vsce:publish`
+1. Publish the extension to the VSCode marketplace: `npm run vsce:publish`
 1. Follow steps 1 through 3 on
    [this page](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions#how-to-publish-an-extension)
    to setup you Open VSX account and create an access token
-1. Publish the extension to Open VSX: `yarn ovsx:publish <your access token>`
+1. Publish the extension to Open VSX: `npm run ovsx:publish <your access token>`